3manuek/3manuek.github.io/_drafts/2016-07-6-keeping-idle-connections-open.markdown

-It sounds like a bad idea, I won't disagree,  however there is certainly usual that some applications use persistent connections, withouth handling the `keepalive`.
+It sounds like a bad idea, I won't disagree,  however there is certainly usual that some applications use persistent connections, without handling the `keepalive`.
 Before to spit out the _partial workaround_ (assuming that you don't have any firewall or network setup), you should read this [article](http://hans.io/blog/2014/02/19/postgresql_connection/) which actually shows how bad is the idea of keeping connections open in certain scenarios.